View All Class Specifications

 JOB SUMMARY

-Performs responsible animal care and animal services maintenance work at a large animal control shelter operation; cares for impounded animals; assists the public on animal control-related matters; feeds and observes the condition of animals held in the kennel; implements sanitary policies; ensures humane conditions and performs a variety of independent tasks; performs and assists with euthanasia tasks on animals.
+Performs responsible animal care and animal services work at a large animal shelter; cares for impounded animals; feeds and observes the condition of animals held in the kennel; implements sanitary policies; ensures humane conditions and performs a variety of independent tasks; performs and assists with euthanasia tasks on animals.

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)